en

 A Whisker Away

-A Whisker Away’s sole location is Tokoname city, a small and traditional city in the southern peninsula of Chita.
+The sole location in A Whisker Away is Tokoname City, a small and traditional city in the southern peninsula of Chita.
 This city is famous for Tokoname Ware, one of Japan’s more ancient ceramics, and its traditional climbing kilns.

 Tokoname

-You can visit most of the locations of the movie, such as the school, the park where they have their first en-cat-ounter, and even experience making your own ceramics in Tokoname-style that Hinode loves so much in the movie!
+You can visit most of the locations from the movie, such as the school and the park where they have their first en-cat-ounter.
+You can take it a step further and even experience making your own ceramics in Tokoname-style which Hinode loves so much in the movie!

 A Whisker Away